 Since its inception, the Bank has had as its primary mission to serve the banking and economic needs of Texarkana and the surrounding counties of Miller, Arkansas and Bowie, Texas, and this continues to be the primary driving force behind the Bank.
 CNB has always been a responsible member of the business community and will never take actions that are not in the best interest of Texarkana and the surrounding two-county area.

 Commercial National bank is an independent, family-owned bank and fully intends to remain independent.

 In January of 2014, the bank celebrated its 50th anniversary.

 The Bank's Mission

-The primary purpose of Commercial National Bank is, over the long term, to maximize its shareholders' value.
+The primary purpose of Commercial National Bank is to serve our customers, community, and our employees.
 To accomplish this, CNB will be a well-managed, well-run financial institution.
 We will provide a full range of progressive financial services while providing high quality customer service.
 It is also our stated desire to remain an independent community bank, a responsible citizen, and a business leader in the community.

 In fulfilling this mission, goals will be pursued which:

 - Provide our market with progressive, customer-oriented financial products driven by a corporate sales culture.
 This culture will also provide high quality customer service while delivering these products.
 We will deliver basic services with speed, accuracy, and courtesy.